thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-26-adrianne-wortzel-catie-cuan-awarded-robotics-residency.markdown

 _Time to Compile_ has been created in collaboration with Amy LaViers, Assistant Professor of Mechanical Engineering at the University of Illinois, and Director of the Robotics, Automation, and Dance (RAD) Lab.
 The work was shown at Connecticut College in February 2018, at Brown University in March 2018, and has upcoming showings at Georgia Tech in April 2018, and CODAME San Francisco in June 2018.

-Catie will use her ThoughtWorks residency to finalize the performance piece and simultaneous research for _Time To Compile_, creating video content of additional dances with robots, and synthesizing her research into a long-form essay.
+Catie will use her Thoughtworks residency to finalize the performance piece and simultaneous research for _Time To Compile_, creating video content of additional dances with robots, and synthesizing her research into a long-form essay.

 ## Dual Residency

 The residency was awarded to these two artists respectively, because of their unique and complementary views on important issues.
 Their practices provide different critical approaches to issues of the mechanical and movement, as it pertains to robotics and human-computer interaction.

-The residencies begin simultaneously in early June, and we look forward to welcoming Catie and Adrianne into ThoughtWorks.
+The residencies begin simultaneously in early June, and we look forward to welcoming Catie and Adrianne into Thoughtworks.